SAP-samples/cloud-cap-samples-java/README.md

 - The `sqlite` profile specifies to use a persistent SQLite database from root directory of the project.
   This database needs to be created first, to ensure it’s initialized with the correct schema and with the CSV-based example data.
-  To initialize the database, simply run `cds deploy` from the project's root directory.
+  To initialize the database, simply run `cds deploy --to sql:sqlite.db --no-save` from the project's root directory.
 Repeat this step, once you make changes to the CDS model.

 - When deploying the application to the CloudFoundry, the CF Java Buildpack automatically configures the `cloud` Spring profile.
   This profile doesn’t specify any datasource location.
 In that case CAP Java can automatically detect HANA service bindings available in the environment.